 The internet will also help you find an appropriate golf course for your playing level.
 If you are looking for a description and the specs of individual golf courses, you will find it on their website.
 Knowing your game, choose the course that is doable but still challenging to you.
 Read comments posted on other websites about players’ experience playing in the course.
 You should especially look for comments from players on your level.

 Every player should know their drive length or yardage when they reach a certain playing level.
-This figure remains mostly the same as it has something to do with natural ability.
+At a certain level, every player will have a certain average figure for their drive length.
 You can then use this figure to help you choose a course with an appropriate length between the holes.
 This is because you want to complete the course within the allowable strokes.

-Demo days usually offer an inexpensive way of learning more about a course and gauging your ability.
-Most golf courses offer demo days whereby players can have a feel of the course.
+Finally, you should visit the shortlisted courses on their demo day and learn more about them.
+On demo days, players get the opportunity to be oriented to the course and play some golf.
 Most golf courses do not charge playing fees during the demo days.
 Simply put this is the best way to determine if a certain course is appropriate for your playing level.
-It may be more inconveniencing to take advantage of demo days for courses that are too far.
+You can however only take advantage of demo days if the golf courses in question are within driving distance.